MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P6-Adding-Obstacles/content.md

 # Obstacle scrolling

-You are going to create another conveyor belt solution for the newly added *ObstacleLayer*.
+You are going to create another conveyor belt solution for the newly added `ObstacleLayer`.

 > [action]
-> In *GameScene.swift* add the following method to the *GameScene* class:
+> In `GameScene.swift`, add the following method to the `GameScene` class:
 >
 ```
 func updateObstacles() {